GaryB432/gb-nx/packages/cli/README.md

 ## Getting Started

-Then you need to install the plugin in order to generate extension applications later on.
+Then you need to install the plugin in order to generate cli applications later on.

 ### Installing Plugin